 Cori has experience representing and counseling clients on an array of intellectual property and commercial matters, including patent litigation, Patent Trial and Appeal Board (PTAB) inter partes review proceedings, IP due diligence, trade secret, and technology-based commercial disputes.
-Cori has represented both plaintiffs and defendants in a wide range of industries, including pharmaceuticals, medical devices, consumer products, and oil and gas.
+Cori has represented both plaintiffs and defendants in a wide range of industries, including pharmaceuticals, medical devices, telecommunications, mobile devices, consumer products, and oil and gas.

 Cori also maintains a robust pro bono practice.
 She was part of the trial and appellate team for Valentine v.
 Collier, which obtained the first permanent injunction during the COVID-19 pandemic securing protective measures and testing for elderly inmates in Texas.
 During trial, Cori took a key role in conducting the direct examination of the inmates’ primary medical expert witness.
 In addition, Cori has represented, counseled, and advised pro bono clients on a variety of legal issues including affirmative and defensive asylum matters, veterans’ issues, family, housing, and estate planning matters, and the representation of students with disabilities.

 Prior to joining McGuireWoods, Cori completed judicial internships with Judge Jimmie V. Reyna of the U.S. Court of Appeals for the Federal Circuit and with Chief Judge Susan G. Braden of the U.S. Court of Federal Claims.